 Of the Australian Native Plants, Lily Pillies are a very popular fast growing variety, dense foliage, easy to prune to shape and fairly drought tolerant one established.

-- The evergreen Magnolias such as Magnolia Little Gem, Magnolia Kay Parris and Magnolia Teddy Bear are all.
+- The evergreen Magnolias such as Magnolia Little Gem, Magnolia Kay Parris and Magnolia Teddy Bear are all fast.
 Be aware that growth rates differ greatly depending on climate and soil conditions, in warmer conditions Magnolia Grandiflora species and cultivars will be faster to establish and form a screen than in cooler climates.

 - Michelia species and cultivars such as Michelia Doltsopa and the shrub Michelia yunnanensis also make screening plants and have a reasonably rapid growth rate.